afforeroc/mealy-machine/README.md

 # Mealy machine app
-A functional Mealy machine that draw own their digraph and translate example strings.<br>
+A functional Mealy machine that draw own digraph and translate example strings.<br>
 It was written using Python3 language and Graphviz software/library.<br>
 Additional, it contains a configuration and use manual.

-Functionalities:
-* Builds a functional Mealy machine.
-* Draws a Mealy machine digraph.
-* Translates input strings.

 ## Manual
 This manual was designed to be done on a personal computer.<br>